CodenamePhantom/Face-Scape/README.md

 ----------------------------------------------------

 FaceScape is a hardware agnostic facial authentication engine that runs entirely on mathematical algorithms.
-No ML, no IR hardware, no bullshit.
+No ML, no bullshit.

 ### Features